Introduction to Slash Chords for Guitar

 When in Doubt, Play the First Chord

 When in doubt, we can almost always play the first guitar chord and be safe.
 It won’t sound as “right” as the full slash chord, but will be the right notes.

 Jargon Alert: Inversions

 “Chord Inversion” is the classical musical term for a chord with a non-root note as the lowest note in the chord.

 Specific uses of chord inversions also have their own names and titles.
 And in classical musical analysis (Music Theory), chord inversions are written not as slash chords, but by the inversion name followed by a couple of numbers (which is beyond the scope of this article).

 But unless we’re studying formal classical musical analysis, it suffices to call them “slash chords” and recognize what they are: chords with a different bass note.

 Why Use Slash Chords

-Slash chords are used for a variety of reasons.
+Slash chords are often used for a variety of reasons.
 The most common reasons are…

 Stepwise Bass Lines